nyu-mll/online-code-for-edge-probing/README.md

 # Online Code For Edge Probing

-This jiant1 repo supports estimating online codelength on the edge probing tasks.
+This fork of jiant1 supports estimating online codelength on the edge probing tasks.

 ## A 3-step Guide:

 ### Step 1 Background and Basics
 This repo is based on [jiant1](https://github.com/nyu-mll/jiant-v1-legacy).
 If you are unfamiliar with jiant, We suggest you set up the jiant environment following this [tutorial](https://github.com/nyu-mll/jiant-v1-legacy/blob/master/tutorials/setup_tutorial.md).
 We strongly recommend running the standard edge probing experiment at least once folloing tutorial [here](https://github.com/nyu-mll/pretraining-learning-curves) before running the online coding experiment.
 It teaches you how to set the envirnoment variables, download and preprocess the data, set config flags, etc.

 ### Step 2 Main Experiments(Data Transmission)